Goalkeeper Gloves Technology

 Super Soft Profi Foam

-Super Soft Profi Foam has excellent properties for a reliable grip in both wet and dry weather conditions and it also offers excellent absorption.
-The use of the right materials increases durability and guarantees maximum comfort.
+Super Soft Profi Foam has excellent properties for grip in both dry and wet conditions, and it also offers excellent cushioning.
+The use of the latest materials ensures durability and optimal comfort.

 Soft Foam

-Soft Foam offers reliable grip and excellent absorption.
-Soft Foam guarantees maximum ball control and comfort.
+Soft Foam provides a reliable grip and excellent cushioning.
+Soft Foam ensures maximum ball control and optimal comfort.

 Foam properties

-Which type of foam is the most suitable for a particular moment is determined by the weather conditions, the surface and personal preference.
+Which type of foam is most suitable for which moment is determined by weather conditions, the surface and personal preference.

 The adhesive properties of the foam are decisive for an optimal grip and the best performance.
 The weather is a big influence on the properties and performances of the foam material.
 Playing during dry weather requires specific foam components for optimal results.